-Before I went to Taiwan, I saw a Taiwan travel brochure of the striking natural sights of Northern Taiwan (Northeastern to be exact).
-I knew I had to visit and that’s what drew me into considering Taiwan as my next travel hop.
+Before I went to Taiwan, I saw a Taiwan travel brochure of the striking natural sights of North Taiwan (Northeastern to be exact) and I knew I had to visit.
 I’m sucker for landscapes with wow-factor.

 Who knew Taiwan could have so many beautiful wonders?
 If you were planning a trip there, here’s a short travel guide on Taiwan and the six top attractions of Northern Taiwan.

 Unfortunately it was a rainy and windy day when I went, but I didn’t let that hold me back.

 Bitou means “nose tip” and is named so because Bitou Cape sits at the Northern most part of Taiwan.
 I wish the sun were out because this was a really gorgeous seascape.
 Nearby is the Beitou fishing village and a very ornate temple dedicated to the Sea God named Maju.

 2. Nanya Rock Formations

 Not far up are the Nanya Rock Formations.
 The site is unmissable as the rocks are all sea eroded and create interesting and alien formations.
 The shapes are all the effect of wind, rain, ocean, storm slapping against the sandstone rocks.